Purchase Order General Terms and Conditions

 - At any time, without cause, by giving the Supplier at least 30 Days written notice.

-14. Workplace Hazardous Materials Information System: The Supplier shall meet all Workplace Hazardous Materials Information System requirements as defined under the Ontario Heath and Safety Act.
-A current Safety Data Sheet/Safety Data Sheet conforming to WHMIS legislation must be provided by Supplier with all goods shipped which are regulated by WHMIS.
+- Workplace Hazardous Materials Information System: The Supplier must comply with the most recent Workplace Hazardous Materials Information System (WHMIS) legislation as defined under the Ontario Heath and Safety Act.
+A current Safety Data Sheet conforming to WHMIS legislation must be provided by Supplier with all goods shipped which are regulated by WHMIS.

 - automobile liability a minimum of $2,000,000 combined single limit for Bodily Injury and Property Damage